-Damara d 25 Drought book primany grades first with alder students about the market later Denmark 35 Brought back primary grades first, with older students about one month later.
-Hybrid approach to reduce density Class sizes reduced to enable C fact of distancing (% 10 (class)) Class sizes reduced to enable 6-feet of distancing (~ 10/class) Consistent colf contained small schedus Consistent, self-contained small cohorts Outside play limited to small groups with homeroom To reduce density, Denmark asked families to keep their children at home if at least one parent does not work Use alternative spaces, including gyms and outdoor spaces Reserved public parks and buildings (e.g., museums, libraries) Teachers (rather than students) rotate classrooms in secondary schools • Specialists (e.g., art) done via video chat Lunch at desks in classrooms Buses: half capacity, one student per row Temperature checks on arrival Students handwash every 2 hours Finland 9 Prioritized return of students from daycares and Grades 1-9 first Normal class sizes but classes cohorted and do not mix Staggered start times (15 minutes between grades) Staggered break times Some classes moved to larger rooms (e.g., gyms), others split into two classrooms Teacher assigned to classes Handwashing required on entrance to school France 6.9 Prioritized bringing back preschool, primary school and junior high students.
+Donmark 25 Brought back primary grades first, with older students about one month later Denmark 35 Brought back primary grades first, with older students about one month later.
+Hybrid approach to reduce density Hybrid approach to reduce density Class sizes reduced to enable 6-feet of distancing (~ 10/class) Outside play limited to small groups with homeroom To reduce density.
+Denmark asked families to keep their children at home if at To reduce density, Denmark asked families to keep their children at home if at least one parent does not work Use alternative spaces, including gyms and outdoor spaces Reserved public parks and buildings (e.g., museums, libraries) Teachers (rather than students) rotate classrooms in secondary schools Specialists (e.g., art) done via video chat Lunch at desks in classrooms Buses: half capacity, one student per row Temperature checks on arrival Students handwash every 2 hours Finland 9 Prioritized return of students from daycares and Grades 1-9 first Fillianu 9 Normal class sizes but classes cohorted and do not mix Staggered start times (15 minutes between grades) Staggered break times Some classes moved to larger rooms (e.g., gyms), others split into two classrooms Teacher assigned to classes Handwashing required on entrance to school France 6.9 Prioritized bringing back preschool, primary school and junior high students.
 After first week of in-person learning, approximately 70 COVID-19 cases had been linked to schools.
 Physical distancing initially required, but now considered only highly recommended for preschool and primary school students Masks required when physical distancing cannot be achieved Germany 6.65 Prioritized graduating seniors to prepare for college entrance exams.
 Two-week trial with open high schools did not increase cases, prompting further reopening.
-Hybrid approach to increase onsite spacing Focus on math and grammar for in-person instruction Reduced class sizes by half (~15 students) One-way hallways to limit crossover Opened windows and doors for circulation Masks required for teachers; student requirements vary by state 0.04 High-risk older teachers out of school Japan 0.31 Parents are expected to take and log child's temperature each morning Students attend on alternate days All students, teachers, and staff are required to wear masks Visual cues indicate appropriate distancing in areas where lines are formed Students are required to wash hands upon entering the building Lunch is eaten at desks in classrooms Netherlands 9.20 Prioritized bringing primary school students back.
-Reduced class sizes by half (~15 students) University approach (half in school, half do remote learning and switch dows) Hybrid approach (half in school, half do remote learning and switch days) Deviced distancing between students and teachers and between adults, but no Physical distancing between students and teachers and between adults, but no physical distancing required between younger students.
-Na 0.00 physical distancing required between younger students New Zealand 0.06 All grades returned at the same time.
+Hybrid approach to increase onsite spacing Focus on math and grammar for in-person instruction Reduced class sizes by half (~15 students) One-way hallways to limit crossover Opened windows and doors for circulation Masks required for teachers; student requirements vary by state High-risk older teachers out of school Japan 0.31 Parents are expected to take and log child's temperature each morning Students attend on alternate days All students, teachers, and staff are required to wear masks Visual cues indicate appropriate distancing in areas where lines are formed Students are required to wash hands upon entering the building Lunch is eaten at desks in classrooms Netherlands 9.20 Prioritized bringing primary school students back.
+Reduced class sizes by half (~15 students) Hybrid approach (half in school, half do remote learning and switch days) Physical distancing between students and teachers and between adults, but no .
+0.00 physical distancing required between younger students New Zealand 0.06 All grades returned at the same time.
 Designated drop-off zones and parents not allowed to enter school grounds Parents provided continued at-home learning option